Adam Lavitt, BCC

 Rabbi & Board Certified Chaplain

 Are you in search of a more fulfilling spiritual life?
 I believe there is no one right way to be spiritual.
 We all have an internal navigation system offering unique directions to bring us into touch with our life-giving source.
 Usually these inner cues are drowned out by the noise of our outer lives.
 Spiritual direction is a sacred space in which we slow down and listen to what is happening in the depths of your inner life so you can find a greater sense of clarity, direction, and wholeness.
 People seek the support of a Spiritual Director for many reasons: maybe they have an important life choice to make, had a powerful experience they can’t understand, have been spiritually wounded and want to heal, or feel challenged in or want to change their belief system.
 Most people come in search of a more fulfilling spiritual life.
 Sometimes the reason someone is drawn to this work is not at first obvious.
 Perhaps it’s a feeling that making time for these types of conversations is a worthwhile endeavor.
-I am generally available to see clients on Mondays, including some evening hours.
+My spiritual direction practice is held throughout the week, typically at the beginning and end of the workday (Eastern Time).
+Once in a while I can arrange a meeting at a different time or day of the week.
 To get started, please contact me to schedule a free 20 minute consultation to see if we’d be a good fit.

 Group Spiritual Direction